fluidattacks/makes/README.md

     Python 3.8.9
 ```

-#### makePythonPypiMirror
+#### makePythonPypiEnvironment

-Copy the required installers
+Create a virtual environment
-for a set of [Python][PYTHON] packages
+where the provided set of [Python][PYTHON] packages
 from the [Python Packaging Index (PyPI)][PYTHON_PYPI]
-in PEP 503 format.
+are installed.

 Pre-requisites:

-1. You need to generate a sources file, like this:
+1. You need to generate `sourcesJson` like this:

     ```bash
-    m github:fluidattacks/makes@main /utils/makePythonPypiMirrorSources \
+    m github:fluidattacks/makes@main /utils/makePythonPypiEnvironmentSources \
       "${python_version}" \
       "${dependencies_json}" \
       "${sources_path}